What Constitutes An Influencer?

 - Celebrities - Well-known personalities whose fame translates into prestigious social media status with more than 5,000,000 followers.

-Each category of influencer has their own advantages and disadvantages for businesses depending on the goals of a particular initiative or campaign.
-For example, macro and mega-influencers are able to reach very wide audiences in a single post, while nano and micro-influencers can sometimes help campaigns reach more niche audiences.
+Each influencer tier has their own advantages and disadvantages for businesses depending on the goals of a particular initiative or campaign.
+For example, macro- and mega-influencers are able to reach very wide audiences in a single post, while nano- and micro-influencers can sometimes help campaigns reach more niche audiences.
+Further, mid-tier influencers represent a middle ground option.
+For a comprehensive guide to influencer tiers, check out our Standard Terminology In Influencer Marketing (STIM).

 Defining Social Media Influencers By Channel